 - 1. The questions and assignments covered by an examination will not include material that is not part of the sources that are to be made known in advance and from which the questions and assignments are derived.
 Those sources will be generally made known before the commencement of the course that will prepare the students for the examination.
 The exact scope of the material will be finalised not later than one month before the examination is taken. - 2.
 The questions and assignments contained in an examination are to be a well-balanced representation of the materials studied.
 The examination will reflect the learning objectives in terms of level, content and form. - 3.
 The questions and assignments will be clear and unambiguous.
-The instructions regarding the weighting of the questions and assignments will also be clear and unambiguous, and formulated in such a way that students should be able to understand how extensive and detailed their answers must be.
-Well before a written examination, meaning at least two weeks before an written exam, the examiner will give the students an opportunity to familiarise themselves with examples of representative examination questions and answers and the standards on the basis of which the examination will be assessed. - 4.
+The instructions regarding the weighting of the questions and assignments will also be clear and unambiguous, and formulated in such a way that students should be able to understand how extensive and detailed their answers must be. - 4.
 The content of the examination will be such that the students can be reasonably expected to have sufficient time to answer the questions